 Madhur Bhandarkar After Visiting Lata Mangeshkar In Hospital: 'She Is Stable'

-Since the last few days, Lata Mangeshkar has been hospitalized at Mumbai's Breach Candy hospital after she complained of 'viral chest congestion'.
+Since the last few days, veteran singer Lata Mangeshkar has been camping at Mumbai's Breach Candy Hospital after she complained of 'viral chest congestion'.
 While rumours about her health and death hoax continue to do rounds on social media, filmmaker Madhur Bhandarkar recently visited the melody queen and shared a new update on his Instagram page.

-The 'Fashion' director revealed that Lata Mangeshkar is stable and responding positively to the medical treatment.
+The 'Fashion' director revealed that Lata Mangeshkar is stable and responding positively to medical treatment.
 He wrote, "Visited the Hospital to see @lata_mangeshkar didi glad to inform that she is stable and responding positively to the treatment.
 Thanks everyone for countless blessings & prayers for her speedy recovery #latamangeshkar." (sic)

 Check out his Instagram post here.